COMPETITIVE GOVERNANCE

 CRA Section 15.
 The Separation of Responsibilities and Authorities

-All government power in America must be divided into thirty Sectors with distinct elected and selected leaderships per Sector.
+All government power in America must be divided into thirty Sectors, each with distinct elected and selected leadership.

-The Parent Sector Board has the authority with a 70% vote to add, reduce, or reconfigure the Sectors' number and nature.
+The Parent Sector Board has the authority, by a 70% vote, to add, reduce, or reconfigure the number and nature of the Sectors.

-The Parent Sector Board must finalize Sector Board lines of jurisdiction, consistent with this Amendment, within six months of the ratification of this Amendment, using the Section 6 multi-step voting system; the proposals and votes must be Sector-specific and narrowly tailored.
+The Parent Sector Board must, within six months of the ratification of this Amendment, finalize Sector Board lines of jurisdiction consistent with this Amendment, using the Section 6 multi-step voting system; the proposals and votes must be Sector-specific and narrowly tailored.

-Any CRA may submit to the Parent Sector Board, a request for clarification of a narrowly tailored dispute of jurisdiction; the Parent Sector Board must clarify within six months.
+Any CRA may submit to the Parent Sector Board a request for clarification of a narrowly tailored dispute of jurisdiction; the Parent Sector Board must provide clarification within six months.

-The State Parent Sector Boards must collectively determine all the Sectors' authority and responsibilities other than Sectors 6,7,8,9, and 10; the Federal Parent Sector Board must determine the authority and responsibilities for Sectors 6,7,8,9, and 10; a dispute over whether a responsibility or authority is state or federal is determined by state Parent Sector Boards collectively.
+The State Parent Sector Boards must collectively determine the authority and responsibilities for all Sectors, except the Foreign Protection System; the Federal Parent Sector Board must determine the authority and responsibilities for the Foreign Protection System Sectors 6, 7, 8, 9, and 10; a dispute over whether a responsibility or authority falls within the Foreign Protection System is resolved collectively by the State Parent Sector Boards.

 List of Sectors

-The following list of Sectors are subsets of Section 15.
+The following list of Sectors is a subset of Section 15.

-All Sectors are subject to all of the Sections and clauses of this Amendment.
+All Sectors are subject to all Sections and clauses of this Amendment.

-Clauses under a Section or Sector are most relevant to that Section or Sector; however, using sound reasoning and relevance, every clause is applicable in every Section and Sector.
+Clauses within a Section or Sector are most relevant to that Section or Sector; however, using sound reasoning and relevance, every clause is applicable across all Sections and Sectors.

-The CRA Structure is intentional regarding interweaving relevant Sectors together with the balance of legally distinct Sectors and CRA's.
+The CRA Structure is intentional in interweaving relevant Sectors with the balance of legally distinct Sectors and CRAs.

-Foreign entities legally doing business in America are subject to the Charity Contribution requirement, the same as American entities; in addition, a 5% tax of trade going across American borders must be contributed to the federal CDA selected by the American entity; trade, widely defined in this clause as services and products traded into or out of America; foreign trade Charity Contributions are designated for world poverty relief.
+Foreign entities legally doing business in America are subject to the Charity Contribution requirement, the same as American entities.
+In addition, a 5% tax on trade crossing American borders must be contributed to the federal CDA selected by the American entity.
+Trade, as defined in this clause, includes services and products traded into or out of America.
+Foreign trade Charity Contributions are designated for world poverty relief.

 The Charity System has no obligation to assist any specific person; no person has a claim on assistance; any part of the Charity System may decline to provide charity to specific cases or groups of cases; no laws in this regard are allowed at the Sector Board level or by Rating Floors outside of fraud.